Belle Reynolds: Life after the war

 At the close of the war, she began the study of medicine and surgery, which she practiced thereafter, being for years on the clinical staff of Hahnemann College, in Chicago.
 She was a member of the American Institute of Homeopathy, the Clinical Society of Hahnemann, and an honorary member of the Connecticut River Valley Medical Society of Massachusetts.
-Reynolds traveled much in Europe and the Far East.
-She continued practicing her profession in Santa Barbara after moving to California where she became allied with progressive movements of the day.
+Reynolds traveled much in Europe and the Far East, including with the Red Cross to the Philippines during the Philippine–American War.
+She continued practicing her profession in Santa Barbara, California where she became allied with progressive movements of the day.
 She served as President of the Woman's Parliament of Southern California in 1898.

+Dr. Belle Reynolds died in Santa Barbara, California, on July 28, 1937, the Associated Press reported her death on the same day, identifying her as the "first woman major in the United States army."